KnowOneActual/python-image-processor/docs/Roadmap.md

 - Plugin system for custom image effects
 - Batch processing with individual file progress tracking
 - Multi-threading for faster processing of large batches
+- Adding more advanced filename options (e.g., adding a prefix or suffix).
+- Support for additional image effects (e.g., brightness, contrast).

+ Please feel free to open an issue or submit a pull request.